roosta/yank/README.md

 ## Yank

 A Firefox extension to copy current tab URL to clipboard, formatted for a markup language.
 Supports custom shortcuts and several different markup languages.

 ### Usage

 By default this plugin binds `ctrl+y` to copy URL as org-mode.
 To change this open up the options page, either from a `about:addons` or by clicking the addon icon in the toolbar

 ### Shortcut keys

-Currently allowed keybinds are any alphanumeric key and/or any combination of ctrl/alt/shift
+Currently allowed shortcuts are any alphanumeric key and/or any combination of ctrl/alt/shift/meta

 ### Supported formats